nicotsx/ironmount/README.md

 - **License Text**: See [LICENSES/BSD-2-Clause-Restic.txt](LICENSES/BSD-2-Clause-Restic.txt)

 For a complete list of third-party software licenses and attributions, please refer to the [NOTICES.md](NOTICES.md) file.

+## Contributing

+Contributions by anyone are welcome!
+If you find a bug or have a feature request, please open an issue on GitHub.
+If you want to contribute code, feel free to fork the repository and submit a pull request.
+We require that all contributors sign a Contributor License Agreement (CLA) before we can accept your contributions.
+This is to protect both you and the project.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.